 Helpful accessibility features for delivery robots

-Can Starship robots avoid blindness canes?
+Can Starship robots avoid blindness canes (white canes)?

 Related links